donovanmagryta/ESP8266-LED-API/README.md

 >D1 Mini ESP8266 GPIO4(D2)---LED Strip Data In

->*Note: Some LED strips have additional wires for convenient power connection.
+**Note: Some LED strips have additional wires for convenient power connection**

 ## 6. Program the Device